Dr. Eva Radke, Owner

 Monica comes from a large family and loves doting on her nieces and nephew.
 She thoroughly enjoys and pursues adventures of all sorts and lives life to the fullest alongside her dog and “best girl” Rylee.

 Mike Gaspers, Facilities Manager

-I was born in San Francisco, California.
-Having lived in scenic Marin County since age three—and we always had pets when I was growing up.
+Mike was born in San Francisco, California.
+Having lived in scenic Marin County since age three, he has always had pets when he was growing up.

-I’ve grown to appreciate the beautiful kingdoms of plants and animals we’ve been blessed with—here and worldwide.
+He’s grown to appreciate the beautiful kingdoms of plants and animals we’ve been blessed with both here and worldwide.

-I’ve been working at Ross Valley Veterinary Hospital since August, 1993.
+Mike has been working at Ross Valley Veterinary Hospital since August 1993.